collaborationFactory/typescript-refactor/README.md

 ## Prerequisites

+1. Ensure typescript is installed globally: `npm install -g typescript`
+2. Compile the refactor scripts from TypeScript to JavaScript: `tsc`
+3. Create a symbolic link which points to the refactor script: `npm link`
-1. Ensure the new assets compiler `cplace-asc` is installed: `npm i -g @cplace/asc`
+4. Ensure the new assets compiler `cplace-asc` is installed: `npm i -g @cplace/asc`
-2. Ensure every plugin has an `app.ts` file that needs to be the entry point.
+5. Ensure every plugin has an `app.ts` file that needs to be the entry point.
 Any code you want to use has to be "reachable" by imports from that file.

 ## Refactoring Procedure